mw-ding/mw-ding.github.io/content/blog/build-personal-site-on-aws.md

 Till now, you can serve your site on AWS S3 fairly well, except that whenever you make any changes with git, you have to additionally build and sync files manually.

-These additional chore work can be easily delegated to continute integration tool, like Circle CI used in here.
-I choose Circle CI mostly because it's free and perosnal familiarity with it.
+These additional chore work can be easily delegated to continue integration tool, like Circle CI used in here.
+I choose Circle CI mostly because it's free and personal familiarity with it.

 * Setup AWS integration with Circle CI following [this simple tutorial](https://circleci.com/docs/1.0/continuous-deployment-with-amazon-s3/)